Key Points

 Paleontology needs to get its information out from the lab to the public.
 What are the ways this can happen?

 The technical literature is a traditional method, but that is really for communication of scientist-to-scientist.
-Public talks are equally old, and still pretty common, but are now enhanced by such things as outreach websites (like the Witmer Lab site at Ohio University.)
+Public talks are equally old, and still pretty common, but are now enhanced by such things as outreach websites.
 Or there are site-based outreach, of which museums are the main method.

 Of course, science news is one way, but the news media have their own agenda.
 Most importantly, of course, news reports are brief, but science is in the details.